 This method uses physical assets or information explicitly sent to users.
 It’s an effective way to prove identity, so long as users don’t respond to phishing scams.
 Here are some specific examples:

 - A code sent via SMS text message

 - One-Time Password Tokens (OTP) sent via email

 Identification Through What the User Knows

 This method, in particular, has been used as a common authentication step for quite some time.
-Unfortunately, it’s quite dangerous to use this step alone as this information can be the easiest to hack.
-Not only do users routinely recycle their passwords, but they also use information that cyber criminals can easily find via social media accounts and public records.
+Unfortunately, using this step alone is dangerous as this information can be the easiest to hack.
+Not only do users routinely recycle their passwords, but they also use information that cybercriminals can easily find via social media accounts and public records.
 Here are three common identifiers:

 - Answers to personal/sensitive security questions